With temperatures rising, Bancroft offers creative solutions for parents scrambling to occupy the family during the extra-long days ahead.

 By Jami M. Smith

-Program Manager and Therapeutic Activities Specialist, Bancroft Adult Day Programs
+Program Director, Bancroft Adult Day Programs

 Families eagerly anticipate summer’s arrival all school year – and who doesn’t look forward to a few weeks of lighter schedules?
 But even those parents who jam-pack the kids’ summer schedules with camp, shore trips and overnights with friends aren’t immune to the inevitable cries of, “we’re bored!”